blefebvre/implementationdetails.dev/_posts/2020-05-03-react-native-offline-first-db-with-sqlite-hooks.markdown

 };
 {% endhighlight %}

-There's a few interesting features of TypeScript at work in this file which I wanted to point out.
-First, there is a `Database` interface exported at the top, which the exported function matches.
+Note how there is a `Database` interface exported at the top, which the exported `sqliteDatabase` object matches.
 I was tempted to say "implements" here but that is no longer accurate, since this is not a class!
-This gets us around some of the extra code that was needed in the [original iteration](/blog/2018/11/06/react-native-offline-first-db-with-sqlite/) of this article which handled managing a singleton of the `DatabaseImpl` class.
+This helps us avoid some of the extra code that was needed in the [original iteration](/blog/2018/11/06/react-native-offline-first-db-with-sqlite/) of this post which handled managing a singleton of the `DatabaseImpl` class.

 Why bother with the interface at all?
 I like the process of defining a contract that important objects like this will need to adhere to.
-This makes it easy if you ever need to switch to another persistance mechanism: simply create the `CoolNewDB` object and have it implement your `Database` interface, and swap out where it's used in the DB's React Context.
+This makes it easy if you ever need to switch to another persistance mechanism: simply create the `CoolNewDB` object and have it match the functions of your `Database` interface, and swap out where it's used in the app's database context provider.
+Speaking of context...

 ## React Context

-Now that it's 2020 and we're working with hooks, it has become _so much easier_ to make an object available to an entire tree of React components.
-Allow me to illustrate the positive effect this can has on a SQLite app.
+Now that it's 2020 and we're working in a world with `hooks`, it has become _so much easier_ to make an object available to an entire tree of React components - no prop drilling required.
+Allow me to illustrate the positive effect this can have on a SQLite app.

 With our `sqliteDatabase` exported above, the following [DatabaseContext.tsx](https://github.com/blefebvre/react-native-sqlite-demo/blob/master/src/context/DatabaseContext.tsx) file (about 15 lines of code excluding comments) is all that's needed to set up a context Provider, and the corresponding hook to pull the database object from context.
 All wrapped up in a simple, tidy package: